Central American University, Managua

-Central American University – Managua (Universidad Centroamericana – UCA) is a private Catholic university located in Managua, Nicaragua.
+Central American University – Managua (Universidad Centroamericana – UCA) was a private Catholic university located in Managua, Nicaragua.
 It was founded in July 1960 by the Society of Jesus on land donated by the Somoza family and was the first private university in Central America.
-It numbers among its alumni Daniel Ortega, who did not graduate, Daisy Zamora, and Ernesto Leal.
-(Another Jesuit institution called "UCA" was founded in El Salvador in 1965 and is more fully named Universidad Centroamericana José Simeón Cañas.)
+It numbered among its alumni Daniel Ortega, who did not graduate, Daisy Zamora, Sheynnis Palacios, and Ernesto Leal.
+It was located on Avenida Universitaria in the capital city of Managua (Nicaragua).

+On August 16, 2023, through a spurious judicial decree, the university was closed and confiscated by the government of Daniel Ortega, accusing it of operating as a center for "terrorism" by organizing "delinquent groups," within the framework of the political crisis that Nicaragua has been experiencing since 2018 following protests against reforms to the Nicaraguan Social Security Institute.
+In its place, the government established the Universidad Nacional Casimiro Sotel Montenegro (National University Casimiro Sotelo Montenegro) within the university's former facilities.